By canning apple pie filling, you will have a dessert already half prepared.

 Peel, core, and slice apples into a large pot with hot water.
 Bring to a boil for 1 minute.
 Drain.

 Gently combine apples and thickened syrup.

-Have you ever been canning apple pie filling and ended up short on fruit?
-In order to avoid this add most of your syrup to the apples, but don't just dump it all in.
+Have you ever been canning apple pie filling and ended up short on fruit with lots of syrup left over?
+In order to avoid this, add most of your syrup to the apples, but don't just dump it all in.
 Reserve some and gently stir, adding more as needed.
 This way you will use only as much as needed to cover the apples.

-Fill jars with filling, remove air bubbles.
-Leave a 1 inch head space.
+Fill jars with filling and remove air bubbles.
+Leave a 1-inch headspace.

-Answer: Yes, that happens often. what happens is as you process the food expands, then as it cools it shrinks which is what causes the lid to seal down.
+Answer: Yes, that happens often.
+What happens is as you process, the food expands, then as it cools, it shrinks, which is what causes the lid to seal down.
 Your ingredients just expanded more than the headspace.
-Sometimes that will interfere with the seal butiIt is fine as long as it did seal.
-Be sure and remove all the rings, lift the jar up by the flat lid to be sure it is sealed on and not just stuck with pie filling.
+Sometimes that will interfere with the seal, but it is fine as long as it did seal.
+Be sure and remove all the rings and lift the jar up by the flat lid to be sure it is sealed on and not just stuck with pie filling.

-Answer: Hi Pam, yes just substitute clear jel cup for cup.
-Be sure you are using regular or cook type clear jel.
-There is also an instant variety and it does not hold up will for processing.
+Answer: Hi Pam.
+Yes, just substitute Clear Jel cup-for-cup.
+Be sure you are using regular or cook type Clear Jel.
+There is also an instant variety that does not hold up well for processing.

 need to make it right away while I have help (I have a broken ankle)

 but Clear Jel isn't available here.
 Can I use Sure Jel or Ball liquid

 pectin?
 I know not to use cornstarch.
 I can't wait for an online order